-In 2017, base orders increased 6 percent (6 percent in local currencies) with positive impacts across all divisions.
+In 2018, base orders increased 14 percent (13 percent in local currencies) with growth in all divisions.
 The increase in base orders reflects improvements in the global economic conditions across our key markets.
-Large orders decreased 37 percent (36 percent in local currencies), partly reflecting ABB's business model shift but also reflecting the impact of the large UHVDC orders in 2016 from India and China referred to above.
-For additional information about divisional order performance in all periods, please refer to the relevant sections of "Divisional analysis" below.
+Large orders also increased 20 percent (18 percent in local currencies).